Koopman-Laboratory/KoopmanLab/README.md

 # parallel: if data parallel is applied
 # high_freq: if high-frequency information complement is applied
 ```
-Once the model is compiled, optimizer setting is required to run your own experiments.
+Once the model is compiled, an optimizer setting is required to run your own experiments.
 If you want a more customized setting of optimizer and scheduler, you could use any PyTorch method to create them and assign them to Koopman neural operator object, eg. `MLP_KNO_2D.optimizer` and `MLP_KNO_2D.scheduler`.
 ``` python
 MLP_KNO_2D.opt_init("Adam", lr = 0.005, step_size=100, gamma=0.5)
 ```
-If you use burgers equation and navier-stokes equation data or the shallow water data provided by PDEBench, there are three specifc data interface that you can consider.
+If you use burgers equation and navier-stokes equation data or the shallow water data provided by PDEBench, there are three specifc data interfaces that you can consider.
 ``` python
 train_loader, test_loader = kp.data.burgers(path, batch_size = 64, sub = 32)
 train_loader, test_loader = kp.data.shallow_water(path, batch_size = 5, T_in = 10, T_out = 40, sub = 1)